How to St Lucia Like a Local

 So Boucan Du Chocolat obviously uses a lot of chocolate in their dishes, and it’s fucking delicious.
 This will definitely be your “nice” (aka expensive) meal of the trip, but it’s WORTH it.

-They had chocolate inspired rum drinks – which were good, not white girl dumb.
+They had chocolate inspired rum drinks – which were good, not overly sweet + dumb.
 Chocolate straight from the tree, remember?
-We also had the chocolate flight for dessert which I trés recommend.
+We also had the chocolate flight for dessert, which I trés recommend.

 Orlando’s is a restaurant opened by the ex chef from a resort on the island.
 His goal is to make Caribbean food a staple cuisine like French or Chinese.
 It was good, incorporating a lot of grilled meats, mahi mahi, root vegetables, and creole/tamarind inspired sauces.
 Definitely one of the better spots on the island to taste a lively version of local faire.